 It takes a minimum amount of time for a person to listen, take on board and respond accordingly.
 I think it takes 700ms just to comprehend the sentence that was said??
 Given that there is a biological limit, it makes sense why pauses that are too short can come across as rude.
 But a pause can also occur when a conversation topic has ended and a new topic is being suggested, which will not carry the same time parameters to illicit meaning that the previous pause was able to.

 But parameters that make sense for one region won’t make sense for another.
 Pause meanings can change with each culture and each person, the Japanese have “one of the shortest conversational replies … often answering before the conversational turn is over”[ Econimist, pauses].
 This is not meant as a rude gesture, on the contrary as it helps move on the conversation along.
 Whereas in Finland it is customary to finish sentences with length pauses.
 With such wide culture

+Hence, it is not essential to unerstand why or what is occurring specifically within each type of conersation, howrever, theuse of information theoretic analysis of conversation is expected to enable the classifcation of convesations into “typical” and “atypical”,.
+This can be in terms of the same agents or in terms of comapring one conversation aginst others within a broader social context.
+In each case, it becomes possible to then tag conversations which may exhibit TIBs.

 End Goal